360SR/360SR-Challenge/README.md

 ## TODO

-- [ ] Testing server is online
 - [ ] Update and provide a factsheet template
 - [ ] Prepare guidelines/protocol for the final submission
-- [ ] Sent all the above informatin to the participants
+- [ ] Send all the above informatin to the participants

 ## 🚩 News and Updates

+- ✅ 2023-03-15.
+Testing server is online.
+Please check the codalab.
 - ✅ 2023-03-14.
 Testing datasets have been released.
 Please check [Flickr360_test_LR.zip](https://github.com/360SR/360SR-Challenge#download) for the image track, and [test_x4.zip](https://github.com/360SR/360SR-Challenge#-download) for the video track.
 You can download the corresponding testing datsets in the google drive or 腾讯微云
 - ✅ 2023-02-05.
 Codalab server is online: [Codalab server - image](https://codalab.lisn.upsaclay.fr/competitions/10319), [Codalab server - video](https://codalab.lisn.upsaclay.fr/competitions/10371)
 - ✅ 2023-01-18.
 Training and validation sets are released.